nagalaxmiP/Portfolio_projects/README.md

 ## Project_3 : Data Cleaning Using SQL:
 ** This project is all about Data cleaning, taken a data set that contains housing data.
 Used SQL quries clean the data set to standardized date format,handled missing values, populated proper address format,removed duplicates and deleted unsued columns etc. to make it ready for analysis.
 ## Project_4 : Data Analysis with Housing Datasets:
 ** This dataset contains house sale prices.
-I used python pandas to perform data wrangling and discreptive statistics to find out which feature is causing the house price.
+I used python pandas to perform data wrangling and exploratory data analsis to find out which feature of house is effecting the houses price.
+## Project_5: Correlation in Python:
+**